paypal/paypal-checkout-components/docs/checkout.md

 - We set up `paymentToken` to call our web-server, which then calls the PayPal REST API to **create** a Payment Token.
 - We listen for `onPaymentAuthorize`, and call our web-server again, which then calls the PayPal REST API to **execute** the payment

+**Important:** To work with popup blockers, the `Checkout` component must be invoked during a **click** event.
+For this reason, it is recommended that you use the [Button Component](./button.md) which will handle the click event for you.

 You'll need:

 - A web-server, with routes set up to do the payment creation and payment execute calls to api.paypal.com